Thiraput01/QwenMed/README.md

 # QwenMed

-QwenMed is a medical Large Language Model (LLM) fine-tuned on the Qwen3-1.7B model using Unsloth for QLoRA for medical question answering.
+QwenMed is a Large Language Model (LLM) fine-tuned on the Qwen3-1.7B model using Unsloth for QLoRA for medical question answering.

 ---